edinburghhacklab/mqtt-dali-controller/README.md

 dali/switch/<0-1>/state <0-1> (retain)
 ```

+Whenever the light switch is turned on or off, the default preset (if
+configured) will be applied.
+This ensures that the lights function as expected
+when they're turned on even if their light levels have previously been dimmed or
+set to `off`.

 ### Presets

 Up to 20 presets can be configured, by assigning light levels to each light,